More dates

 Event description

-Join us for an exclusive fireside chat between business sustainability specialist and Professor of Practice at the University of Canterbury Caroline Thalund and Dr Niki Harre, Professor of Psychology and Head of School at the University of Auckland.
-Dr Harre writes, researches, and teaches on values-based practice, sustainability and the psychology of how people engage with change.
+Join business sustainability specialist and Professor of Practice at the University of Canterbury, Caroline Thalund, in conversation with Dr Niki Harre, Professor of Psychology and Head of School at the University of Auckland.
+Together they unpack what really drives engagement with sustainability across an organisation – from leadership influence to peer networks and workplace culture.

 They discuss: